 Accommodation in Buenos Aires

 The choice for hostels is mind-blowing in Buenos Aires.
 I stayed at Eco Pampa in Palermo which was huge!
-It was a bit of a party hostel so if you prefer a quiet hostel I wouldn’t recommend staying here on the weekends.
-But for social butterflies it’s great.
+It was a bit of a party hostel so if you prefer a quiet hostel I wouldn’t recommend staying here on the weekends, but for social butterflies it’s great.
+Read my review of Eco Pampa.
+From hostels, hotels to home stays there is plenty of accommodation to choose from.
+You can even stay at an Airbnb.
+Click on the link below to find the best accommodation for you.

-Is Argentina good for solos?
-I have only seen Buenos Aires but I can definitely say yes.
+Is Buenos Aires good for solos?
+I can definitely say yes.
 I stayed in Palermo which felt extremely safe but don’t forget that the locals like to party so you may encounter a few wandering around the streets in the early hours.

 N.b.
 This article contains some affiliate links.
 These are of no extra charge to you and Girl about the Globe donates 10% of all affiliate sales to War Child, protecting children in war zones.